SkylineCommunications/dataminer-docs/connector-help/connector_help/Inverto IDLV-5x00.md

 ### Mux

 This page can be used for the **Mux** configuration.
-It also contains the **Mux Programs** list,where programs can be added to the multiplexer.
+It also contains the **Mux Programs** list, where programs can be added to the multiplexer.

 ### TS over IP